 5. Keep things watered:

 This can be a hard one.
-For the lowest maintenance, it may be best to invest in an underground sprinkler system, but if that isn’t in the cards, have a few sprinklers in your shed for when things get dry so you can choose when to water.
+For the lowest maintenance, invest in beautiful artificial grass for your home garden, but if that isn’t in the cards, have a few sprinklers in your shed for when things get dry so you can choose when to water.
 Some people enjoy watering things themselves as well, but I find setting up a sprinkler once a week usually does the trick when it hasn’t been that rainy.

 So, tell us how do you keep your yard tidy this time of year?
 Do you have tricks for keeping it looking great?